becem-gharbi/nuxt-fcm/README.md

 ### Add other firebase services

-You can integrate other Firebase services such as Google Analytics to provide insights into user behavior and engagement stats
+You can integrate other Firebase services such as Google Analytics to provide insights into user behavior and engagement stats.

 ```js
 // nuxt.config.ts